JP Schools Policies & Procedures

 Students are not allowed to stop in the counselors’ office during the change of classes.
 Students must have a pass signed by teacher, except students at lunch.

 Students are not allowed in faculty restrooms and/or the teacher’s lounge.
-If an emergency arises while the student the restrooms are closed, the student should report to Oddice of Operations.
+If an emergency arises while the student the restrooms are closed, the student should report to Office of Operations and Student Services.

 All buses arrive and depart from the Division Street parking area of school.
 Check with your bus driver to find out exactly where your bus loads and unloads.
 Students must remain on the sidewalk or under the covered area when waiting for the buses to arrive.